-- During the course of construction, form and scrap lumber and all other debris will be kept cleared from work areas, passageways and stairs, in and around buildings, and other structures. - 2.
+- 1. During the course of construction, form and scrap lumber and all other debris will be kept cleared from work areas, passageways and stairs, in and around buildings, and other structures. - 2.
 Scrap materials and rubbish are fire and accident hazards, and shall be removed from the construction site at regular intervals during the course of construction. - 3.
 Containers shall be provided for the collection and separation of waste, trash, oily and used rags, and other refuse.
 Containers for oily, flammable or hazardous waste such as canisters, acids or harmful dusts shall be covered. - 4.
 Trash barrels shall be located throughout the job site for rubbish disposal. - 5.
 Tools and surplus materials should be returned to storage areas and stored in a safe manner. - 6.
 Tools and materials shall not be left on site where they create a hazard. - 7.
 Clean up spilled liquids immediately. - 8.
-No material, tools, equipment or anything stored within (6) six feet of a guardrail on any elevated decks.

-9. Construction debris or trash is prohibited on any residence or public property unless permitted by plan.
+No material, tools, equipment or anything shall be stored within (6) six feet of a guardrail on any elevated decks. - 9.
+No material shall be stored less than 4 feet behind any temporary concrete barrier wall exposed to public traffic unless such barrier wall is securely pinned in place. - 10.
+Construction debris or trash is prohibited on any residence or public property unless permitted by plan.